Gameday inactives, injuries and weather: Week 4

 arizona

+Inactives: QB Brett Hundley, S Budda Baker, LB Devon Kennard, OT Joshua Miles, RB Eno Benjamin, OT Joshua Jones and FS Chris Banjo

-Lineup notes: WR DeAndre Hopkins (ankle) will be a game-time decision for Week 4.
-He didn’t practice all week and is officially questionable.
-WR Christian Kirk (groin) will also be a game-time decision after he was limited in practice all week.
+Lineup notes: WR DeAndre Hopkins (ankle) and WR Christian Kirk (groin) were game-time decisions but are both dressed.

 carolina